-If you are eligible for the Lead Safe Home Program, we will provide a FREE Lead Inspection and Risk Assessment on your property an average of $2,000 to $13,500 in work to make your home lead-safe, including items such as new windows, doors, painting and cleaning.
+If you are eligible for the Lead Safe Home Program, we will provide an FREE Lead Inspection and Risk Assessment on your property an average of $2,000 to $13,500 in work to make your home lead-safe, including items such as new windows, doors, painting, and cleaning.

 - Criteria & Qualifications

 To qualify for the Lead Safe Home Program, you must meet ALL of the following: Your home is located in the city of Harrisburg; There must be a child under 6 years of age OR a pregnant female LIVING IN the home; Your home or apartment must be built prior to 1978; Your home must contain at least one bedroom; The property taxes on your home must be paid up-to-date.

 If applicable, rental properties must have valid rental certificate and no code violations; Residing occupant income (gross) must be low or moderate;

 Household Size & Maximum Income

 *Eligibility is also based on condition of home and estimated cost of addressing lead hazards